EmmanuelOga/plangs2/README.md

 This simplistic build process just outputs the statically generated contents of the site at `~/dev/plangs-out` (will probably change at some point).

+##

+BUG: the bundles are not being generated, check python codegen.

 ## WIP

+- [ ] Add icons to external services (reddit, wiki, github) and display other links.
 - [ ] Create a ToolBar component: we need some buttons to interact with eachother.

 - [ ] Allow AI enriching all data, not just plangs.